Full-time

 - Bachelor’s degree or higher in Civil Engineering (Water Resources emphasis) or other related engineering degree.

-- Five years of professional work experience in water resources.
+- Minimum five (5) years of professional engineering experience in water resources and consulting.

 - Excellent interpersonal skills, work ethic, and ability to effectively communicate and collaborate with others.